Francesco Saverio Nitti

-Life
+Career

-Born at Melfi, Basilicata, Nitti studied law in Naples and was subsequently active as journalist.
-He was correspondent for the Gazzetta piemontese ("Piedmontese Gazette") and was one of the editors of the Corriere di Napoli ("Courier of Naples").
-In 1891, he wrote the work Il socialismo cattolico ("Catholic Socialism").
+Born in Melfi, Basilicata, Nitti studied law in Naples and was subsequently active as journalist.
+He was correspondent for the Gazzetta Piemontese (English: Piedmontese Gazette) and was one of the editors of the Corriere di Napoli (Courier of Naples).
+In 1891, he wrote a work about Christian socialism, titled Il socialismo cattolico (Catholic Socialism).
 In 1898, when he was only 30 years old, he became professor of finance at the University of Naples.

-Nitti was chosen in 1904 for the Radical Party to serve in the Italian Parliament.
-From 1911 to 1914 he was minister of agriculture, industry and trade under Prime Minister Giovanni Giolitti.
-In 1917, he became minister of finance under Orlando and held it till 1919.
+Nitti was chosen in 1904 for the Italian Radical Party to serve in the Italian Parliament.
+From 1911 to 1914, he was minister of agriculture, industry, and trade under the then prime minister Giovanni Giolitti.
+In 1917, he became minister of finance under Vittorio Emanuele Orlando and held it until 1919.

-On 23 June 1919, Nitti became prime minister and interior minister.
-A year later, he was also minister of the colonies.
-His cabinet had to deal with great social unrest and dissatisfaction over Treaty of Versailles.
+On 23 June 1919, Nitti became prime minister and interior minister, after Orlando had resigned following the disappointed Italian gains at the Paris Peace Conference, resulting in widespread indignation within Italy about an alleged mutilated victory.
+A year later, Nitti was also minister of the colonies.
+His cabinet had to deal with great social unrest and dissatisfaction over the peace treaties.
 Particularly troublesome was the agitation over Fiume led by Gabriele D'Annunzio.
-Nitti had great difficulty keeping the administration functioning at all, thanks to the enmity between the extremely divergent political factions of communists, anarchists and fascists.
+Nitti had great difficulty keeping the administration functioning at all, thanks to the enmity between the extremely divergent political factions of communists, anarchists, and fascists.
 After less than a year as head of government, he resigned and was succeeded by the veteran Giolitti on 16 June 1920.

-In social policy, Nitti’s government passed a law setting up compulsory insurance for unemployment, invalidity and old age.
+In social policy, Nitti's government passed a law setting up compulsory insurance for unemployment, invalidity and old age.